-- 1. Thinking carefully, do the first task.
-Then, working carefully within a nice text editor, and with a good Prolog interpreter, do the remaining eight tasks. - 2.
-Craft a nicely structured solution document that contains representations of each of the seven tasks for which you are actually asked to post something, by which I mean incorporate something into your solution document (Tasks 3 throuth 9).
-Moreover, be sure to title the document, and place a "learning abstract" just after the title, before presenting your work on each of the seven tasks for which you are asked to incorporate something into your solution document. - 3.
-Post your solution document to your web work site.
+- 1. Working within a nice text editor and with a good Prolog interpreter, do the nine enumerated tasks. - 2.
+Craft a nicely structured document that contains representations of each of the seven tasks that you were just asked to do which produce tangible output.
+Moreover, be sure to title the document, and place a "learning abstract" just after the title, before presenting your work on each of the seven tasks. - 3.
+Post your document to you web work site.